 The same traveller (after replacing his stolen items) later had his entire wallet stolen in a nightclub.

-Unfortunately, if you invite an unknown person into your room, or you’re under the influence of alcohol or drugs, you won’t be covered under the TravelCare policy.
+Unfortunately, if you invite an unknown person into your room, or you’re under the influence of alcohol or drugs, you may not be covered under the TravelCare policy.

 Mischievous monkeys are a popular sight in South-East Asia, and we quite often receive claims from monkey’s taking off with our customer’s items, especially glasses and sunglasses!

 This traveller got a better look than they’d hoped for when their glasses were snatched from their face at a Balinese temple.
 The monkey raced away dragging the glasses on the ground, hopped over a wall and then started to eat them!

 But encounters like these can be more serious than a pair of eaten glasses.
 In February 2016, an Australian traveller contracted the Zika virus after being bitten by a monkey in Bali.
 Keep your wits about you when observing wild monkeys overseas, because the risk of theft and infectious disease (including rabies) is a real threat.

 What better way to get back to nature than bunking out beneath the stars in a cosy tent?
 Well, this outdoor adventurer got a little too close to nature when they awoke to their camping buddy “unconsciously urinating” all over them.
 Their brand-new goose-down sleeping bag was soaked in urine, as well as their clothes.